top of page

 The verb 'wassail' has its origins in medieval England and is derived from the Old English term 'wæs hæil,' which can be roughly translated as 'be in good health' or 'be fortunate.'
 In the context of its historical usage, 'wassail' referred to a traditional English custom of toasting to good health and prosperity during festive gatherings, especially during the Christmas season.
 People would exchange warm wishes, share a communal bowl of spiced ale or mulled wine, and often go from house to house singing carols and spreading cheer.
 Over time, 'wassail' came to be associated with these joyful and convivial celebrations, making it synonymous with the act of raising a glass and celebrating with friends and loved ones, particularly during the holiday season.

-Quiz: Find the meaning of the verb wassail:
+Find the correct meaning of the verb wassail:

 Try Again!